acmw-bpdc/Vercel-Workshop/Vercel notes.md

 Whether you're a complete beginner or have some experience, this workshop is designed to help you grasp the basics of **GitHub** and learn how to **deploy your project using Vercel**.
 By the end of this session, you'll know how to make your projects accessible to anyone, anywhere, with a simple link\!

+## **🎯 Objectives:**

+* Use GitHub to store and manage your projects.
+* Clone, commit, push, and pull repositories using GitHub Desktop.
+* Deploy your project using Vercel and make it live on the web.

 ---

 ## **📁 Basics of Git & GitHub**